amlucas/amlucas.github.io/source/blog/hydrocube.md

 We first opted for bread boards during the prototyping phase but ended up keeping those in the final design due to the time constraints.

 {{image_row, [
-  ["../images/hydrocube/breadboard_v0a.jpg", "First stepper motor test.
-Kria to A4988 chip to stepper motor, with an external power source.", 32], ["../images/hydrocube/breadboard_v0b.jpg", "Incremental changes: using the breadboard to power the motor.", 32], ]}}
+  ["../images/blog/hydrocube/breadboard_v0a.jpg", "First stepper motor test.
+Kria to A4988 chip to stepper motor, with an external power source.", 32], ["../images/blog/hydrocube/breadboard_v0b.jpg", "Incremental changes: using the breadboard to power the motor.", 32], ["../images/blog/hydrocube/breadboard_v0b.jpg", "Incremental changes: using the breadboard to power the motor.", 32], ]}}